jamesfalkner/MicroProfileThorntailOnAzure/README.md

 #### Ssh Key Data
 You will need a SSH RSA public key for access if one currently does not exist on your system.
 Please supply your Public SSH key only.
-For example, in Linux the key can be located at ~/.ssh/id_rsa.pub
+For example, in Linux the key can be located at ~/.ssh/id_rsa.pub.
+Make sure to copy and paste the **ENTIRE** contents of the file ~/.ssh/id_rsa.pub into this input field.

 ##### SSH Key Generation (Optional)